History

 Our History

-More than 100 mature cottonwood trees still canopy this final tree-lined reach below the San Luis Reservoir and O’Neill Forebay, providing critical refuge in an otherwise altered Central Valley landscape.
-This intact riparian corridor supports one of Central California’s largest Great Blue Heron rookeries, along with many native and migratory species that depend on healthy waterways.
+More than 100 mature cottonwoods still canopy this final tree-line, the last stretch of the San Luis Creek, a rare refuge in an altered Central Valley landscape.
+The corridor shelters Central California's largest Great Blue Heron rookeries, along with many native and migratory species, including wintering and migratory Bald Eagles.

-Today, The Bird Ranch at San Luis Creek protects this rare and enduring landscape where water, history, and wildlife continue to flow together.
-We invite you to slow down, gather, and experience this place with the same sense of connection that has drawn people here for generations.
+Today, The Bird Ranch at San Luis Creek protects a rare and enduring landscape where water, history, and wildlife continue to flow together.
+We invite you to slow down, gather, and experience it for yourself.
+Whether you're planning a wedding, a celebration, or a quiet stay among the cottonwoods as you listen to the "songs" of the birds!

 Check out what we have to offer!